gundotio/worf/README.md

 To allow full text search, set to a list of fields for django filter lookups.

+For a full list of supported lookups see https://django-url-filter.readthedocs.io.

 #### Pagination

 All ListAPI views are paginated and include a `pagination` json object.